- What we’ll cover here

 White blood cells (leukocytes)

 Platelets are pieces of cells that seal damaged blood vessels and help blood clot, both of which are important in stopping bleeding.
-A normal platelet count is usually between 150,000/mm3 and 450,000/mm3.
-A person whose platelet count drops below 150,000/mm3 is said to have thrombocytopenia, and may bruise more easily, bleed longer, and have nosebleeds or bleeding gums.
+A normal platelet count is usually between 150,000/cubic mm and 450,000/cubic mm, depending on the lab that does the test.
+A person whose platelet count drops below normal is said to have thrombocytopenia, and may bruise more easily, bleed longer, and have nosebleeds or bleeding gums.
 Spontaneous bleeding (bleeding with no known injury) can happen if a person’s platelet count drops lower than 20,000/mm3.
 This can be dangerous if bleeding occurs in the brain, or if blood begins to leak into the intestine or stomach.

 More information on blood counts and what the numbers mean is available in our document called Understanding Your Lab Test Results.